How To Test The Crank Sensor (1994-1996 3.9L, 5.2L, 5.9L Chrysler)

 Let's interpret your specific test results:

-CASE 1: The multimeter registered 12 Volts DC when the key was turned On.
+CASE 1: You go 10 to 12 Volts DC.
 This test result tells you that the BLK/LT BLU wire is feeding the crank sensor with Ground.
-Taking into account the results from the previous 2 tests (and this one), you can conclude that the crank sensor is bad and needs to be replaced.

-• In TEST 1 you verified the crank sensor is not creating its ON/OFF 5 Volt Signal.
+• TEST 1: You verified the crank sensor is not creating its ON/OFF 5 Volt Signal.

-CASE 2: The multimeter DID NOT register 12 Volts DC when the key was turned On.
+CASE 2: Multimeter did not register 10 to 12 Volts.
 Recheck your connections and try the test again.

 Dodge Vehicles: